rayyan4676t7/Intrusion-Detection-System-using-Machine-Learning1/README.md

 ![Confusion Matrix](confusion_matrix.png)

 ## 📈 Results
+Random Forest achieved:

-- Accuracy: ~76–77%
+• Accuracy: 77%
-- High precision (~0.97) for attack detection
-- Moderate recall (~0.62), meaning some attacks are missed
+• Precision (Attack): 97%
+• Recall (Attack): 62%

+The model demonstrated excellent precision in identifying malicious traffic while highlighting the importance of improving recall to reduce missed attacks.

 ## 🧠 Key Insight
 There is a tradeoff between precision and recall.
 While the model is highly accurate in detecting attacks, improving recall is critical in cybersecurity applications to avoid missing threats.